AravJain007/Scalable-Chatbot/README.md

 **Load Handling Strategy**:

-- **Response Caching**: Identical queries receive cached responses, dramatically reducing LLM calls
+- **Response Caching**: Identical queries receive cached responses, dramatically reducing LLM calls and response times for users.
 - **Connection Pooling**: Database connections are pooled to handle concurrent requests efficiently
 - **Asynchronous Processing**: Long-running operations like web searches run asynchronously
 - **Stateless Design**: Application containers are stateless, enabling easy horizontal scaling

-**Scaling to 10,000 Users**:
+**Scaling to 10,000+ Users**:

 - **Horizontal Scaling**: The Streamlit app can be replicated across multiple instances, with NGINX distributing traffic
-- **Database Sharding**: PostgreSQL can be sharded by user ID for distributed data storage
+- **Database Sharding**: PostgreSQL can be sharded by geolocation of the user for distributed data storage and faster access in the region
 - **Read Replicas**: Database read replicas can be added to handle query-heavy workloads
 - **Redis Cluster**: Redis can be configured as a cluster for distributed caching
 - **Model Deployment Strategies**:
-  - Multiple Ollama instances can be deployed to distribute model inference load
+  - Multiple vLLM (one per model, each individually scalable) instances can be deployed to distribute model inference load.
+Ollama was used due to local machine constraints for hosting multiple models and inbuilt queue management.
-  - Smaller specialized models reduce resource requirements per request
+  - Smaller specialized models reduce resource requirements per request and increase throughput speed.

 **Potential Bottlenecks and Solutions**:

 - **LLM Inference**: The most resource-intensive component
-  - Solution: Batch similar requests, implement queue management, and scale Ollama horizontally
+  - Solution: Batch similar requests, implement queue management, and scale using vLLM horizontally.
-- **Database Write Operations**:
-  - Solution: Implement write-behind caching and eventual consistency
 - **Web Search Latency**:
-  - Solution: Parallel request processing and aggressive caching of search results
+  - Solution: Parallel request processing and caching of search results

 **Horizontal vs. Vertical Scaling Strategy**: